 Now this is something almost everyone will have on the top of their own lists.
 I’ve always tried to make a conscious effort to try and not see the world through the eye of a camera lens, but I love photography, and this ideal has always been in constant, bitter battle with my desire for taking photographs.
 Over the years I think I have got a half decent balance between taking enough photo’s and seeing a place through my own eyes, but one thing is absolutely certain I would never be able to travel without my camera.

 I think carrying a good camera is absolutely essential on your travels, it can be the difference between an amazing memento of a treasured memory or just another half blurred snapshot.
 You don’t need a massive DSLR camera with all the tripods, lighting rigs and other professional equipment, unless you are actually a professional of course.
 No one wants to be THAT guy (you know who you are) lugging all of that unwieldy, bulky kit into the most inappropriate or awkward of places and advertising to every thief and con artist in a twenty mile radius you are a tourist with a lot of expensive kit!
-A good spec digital camera that fits into your pocket is often more than enough to suit your needs and get some great pictures!
+A good spec digital camera that fits into your pocket is often more than enough to suit your needs and get some great pictures, and to be honest with you smartphone cameras are starting to surpass basic cameras now anyway, so unless you have a professional need to carry a DSLR I think smartphones will eventually take over anyway!

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.